 My teacher constantly challenged his students' spirituality with, "If it doesn't plant corn, what good is it?"

 To progress further in our spiritual evolution, we have to go deeper.
 We must be willing to honestly look at ourselves.
 We have to create a practice or program to integrate the concepts into our lives.

 This is why I utilize sharing circles in workshops and personal programs in coaching sessions.
 Modalities like these allow integration by allowing you to experience the truth for yourself and understand how it applies to your life.
 Then it becomes your truth- not Eckhart Tolle's or Pema Chodrons's.
-It makes the material the student's own.
+The I Ching (Wilhelm Baynes edition) refers to this as it "makes the material the student's own."

 Then you walk with and embody the teaching.
 This what true teachers do.
 Your integrated truth touches everyone you encounter.
 It makes a difference naturally on a day-to-day basis.

 About the Author

 I, Michael Hoffman, am a licensed psychotherapist, teacher, and author with 25 years experience in counseling and teaching experiential workshops.
 I have maintained this blog since 2009 and will publish my second book Natural Way of Being in 2018.